-Neonatal deaths: In 2011-2015 in the Northern Territory, neonatal deaths accounted for 41% of perinatal deaths for Indigenous babies.
-The rate of neonatal deaths for Indigenous babies was 8.4 per 1,000, which was higher than the rate for non-Indigenous babies (2.2 per 1,000).
+Neonatal deaths: In New South Wales in 2011-2015, neonatal deaths accounted for 43% of perinatal deaths for Indigenous babies.
+The rate of neonatal deaths was the same for Indigenous and non-Indigenous babies, 2.5 per 1,000 live births.